 % Arabica

-With more than one branch in Hong Kong, choosing the best location for your pictures might prove to be a bit of a challenge.
+With more than one branch in Hong Kong, choosing the best location for your pictures might prove challenging.

 Even though the coffee at %Arabica is not one of my favorites, I still think this place should be on any list if we talk about coffee or pretty cafes.

-See here all the locations in town and choose your favorite one.
+Click for a list of all the locations in town, and choose your favorite one.

 NOC Cofee